dskinnion/Gov1347_Blog/posts/10_Blog_Post_Reflection.md

 Rep. Two-Party PV = 0.072 + 0.122 * Last Rep. Two-Party PV + 0.736 * Rep. Weighted Poll Avg.
 ```

-My final estimate was that Trump would receive a Two-Party Vote Share of 0.464 with a 95% Confidence Interval of (0.445 - 0.482), and Biden would receive a Two-Party Vote Share of 0.536 with a 95% Confidence Interval (0.518 - 0.555).
+My final estimate was that Trump would receive a Two-Party Vote Share of 0.464 with a 95% Confidence Interval of (0.445 - 0.482), and Biden would receive a Two-Party Vote Share of 0.536 with a 95% Confidence Interval of (0.518 - 0.555).

 The distribution of outcomes from 10,000 simulations are shown below:

 ![2020 R National Simulations](../figures/Final_R_natl_sim.png)

+This model predicted that it was near-impossible for Trump to win the National Popular Vote.

 #### State-Level Predictions